-Before a successful connection can be made between the terminal and the POS server, the server must accept incoming TCP-connections on port 7779.
+Before a successful connection can be made between the terminal and the POS server, the server must accept incoming TCP-connections on specified port (default is 7779).
 Because port-forwarding depends greatly on type of firewall, router, OS etc. it will not be covered by this document.

 2.1.1 Demo POS Server The generic package also includes a demo POS Server which is useful for testing the connection between Terminal/Mobile Manager/POS Server as well as basic functionality.
 To start the demo POS, run “C:\Manison\MTMSServer\DemoPosServer\DemoPosServer.exe”.
 The demo POS server contains several checks available for payment.
 When all checks are paid, it is necessary to restart the demo POS to get a new list of checks.

+It is possible to change the Locked and Open status in the DemoPos.
+To toggle between Locked=False and Locked=True, press the F2 button while the check is marked.
+The same can be done with Open=False and Open=True by using the F1 key.

 2.2 Terminal setup

 When the Pay@Table terminal boots up, it will automatically load the “Dialogue”-application.
-The GUI provided to the terminal under this application is received from Mobile Manager.
+The UI provided to the terminal under this application is received from Mobile Manager.

 Before the terminal is able to connect to the POS Server, the server IP must be defined in the terminal.